lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 ## 3. Spherical Harmonics Expansion:

 After installing the aicsshparam python package.
 A small modification was made to shparam.py located at /opt/anaconda3/lib/python3.13/site-packages/aicsshparam/. <br>
-A flag is now returned when spherical harmonics reconstruction fails.
+A flag is now returned when the spherical harmonics reconstruction fails.

 Replace the "if statement" after line 132 in shparam.py with:
 ```